I am in no way officially associated with Rowland S. Howard or his estate or any other entities

 This is a work in progress for sure, and I’m going to, of course, heavily link to the other places that already have the info that you’re looking for.
 I’m not reinventing the wheel, just helping to refine it and make it look prettier.
 Shiny things for the kids, am I right?

 Everyone interprets everything in their own way and I think that’s what so special about Rowland’s music for me and others.
 I listen to his music daily and hear something new every time, which isn’t something I’ve experienced with many other artists.

 There’s a lot of material to sort through!
 Even though Rowland didn’t achieve the volume of a catalog that many of us would have wished for, there’s still plenty to work with.
-What he did leave behind, in my opinion, is truly extraordinary.
-I hear something new upon each revisit.
+What he did leave behind, in my opinion, is truly extraordinary. as I said, I hear something new upon each revisit.

 Oh yeah, welcome to this site.

 So a long time ago, me and my merry band of underage cohorts in Los Angeles, went out to clubs, a lot.
 We loved the music, above all else.
 Scenes come and go, but the music should be eternal, in my humble opinion.

 This was before the internet.
 Can you even imagine?

 Enter The Birthday Party.

 I heard Mr. Clarinet for the first time on the dance floor of Helter Skelter.
 Yes, that’s an accurate link that described our dancing.
 Clad in all black with our grand sweeping movements that I christened “the blooming flower” and the “floor sweeper”.

 I couldn’t believe that what I was hearing was coming from a guitar!!!